mmungekar/VoogaSalad/design/DESIGN.md

 The Authoring Environment will be further subdivided into three parts:

-1. The Settings (on the left in the image below).
+1. The Settings (on the bottom left in the image below).
 2. The Canvas (in the center in the image below).
-3. The Entity Panel (on the right in the image below).
+3. The Entity Panel (on the left in the image below).

 ![](images/authoring.png)